Skip to content

 Marketing Mix Place

-Within the spectre of the marketing mix, place means the distribution and availability of your product for potential customers.
+Within the spectrum of the marketing mix, place means the distribution and availability of your product for potential customers.

 And you can’t talk about place without talking about your target audience.
-This element comes with a deep understanding of the target persona.
-Once you have mastered knowing the ins and outs of your target customers, you will discover the most efficient distribution channels.
+This element comes with a deep knowledge of the target persona.
+Once you have mastered an understanding of the ins and outs of your target customers, you will discover the most efficient distribution channels.

 So how do you put your product in the right place?